 New business opportunities

-The burgeoning cannabis industry, and the problems it is encountering in meeting its tax obligations in an environment that makes normal payment channels so difficult, is – needless to say – a huge business opportunity for companies offering secure transportation and cash management services.
+The burgeoning cannabis industry, and the problems it is encountering in meeting its tax obligations in an environment that makes normal payment channels so difficult, is – needless to say – a huge business opportunity for companies offering secure transportation and Management and control of cash in circulation. services.

 One such company is Hardcar, winners of the inaugural California Cannabis Awards by Cashinbis for Best Cannabis Security Company last year, which was set up specifically to provide services to the new industry.
 Others include Fireking Security, Cannaguard, Cannabis Cash Solutions, Armaplex Security, Core Security Solutions and Helix, to name a few.

 Even established CIT companies are getting in on the act.
-Over the border in Canada, where marijuana was legalised for recreational use last October, Brinks’ Canadian subsidiary has entered into a multi-year agreement with Canopy Growth Corporation to provide secure logistics and cash management services for Canopy Growth’s domestic and international cannabis operations.
+Over the border in Canada, where marijuana was legalised for recreational use last October, Brinks’ Canadian subsidiary has entered into a multi-year agreement with Canopy Growth Corporation to provide secure The term originates from military language and refers to the movement and provisioning of troops at war.
+In today’s business vocabulary, it refers to the management in particular, the transportation, storage and distribution of finished goods. and cash management services for Canopy Growth’s domestic and international cannabis operations.

 GardaWorld, the leading Canadian-based CIT company, has also created a business unit targeting the cannabis market, offering end-to-end solutions including physical security on site, secure ground and air transportation, and a range of cash processing services.

 The cashless community is also eyeing up the opportunities.
-Potcoin, for example, describes itself is an ultra-secure digital cryptocurrency solution for the $250 billion dollar global cannabis industry, while Alt Thirty Six is another that has jumped on the cannabis bandwagon, offering digital payments for the cannabis industry.
+Potcoin, for example, describes itself is an ultra-secure digital cryptocurrency solution for the $250 billion Monetary unit of the United States of America, and a number of other countries e.g. Australia, Canada and New Zealand. global cannabis industry, while Alt Thirty Six is another that has jumped on the cannabis bandwagon, offering digital payments for the cannabis industry.

 It may be some time yet before new legislation, if any, is pushed through to help those trying to operate in the legal cannabis industry.
 The industry itself is a multi-billion dollar one that has shown strong growth in recent years and is expected to continue; the problem of handling huge volumes of cash is therefore not going away any time soon unless legislation is updated to protect legitimate cannabis businesses and provide assurances for financial institutions that they can operate services to the cannabis industry without risk of failing to comply with state laws.

 In the meantime, the marijuana industry is certainly giving new meaning to the expression ‘Cash is King’, although not necessarily in a good way.
-Cash must remain an option in an increasingly cashless world but, in reverse, alternatives to sack-loads of cash for making large payments must be an option too.
+Cash must remain an option in an increasingly cashless world but, in The back of the banknote or coin.
+See Obverse., alternatives to sack-loads of cash for making large payments must be an option too.